IfiemiE/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 1: computes the length of a linked list
 2: adds a new node at the beginning of a linked list
 3: adds a new node at the end of a linked list
-4: frees a linked list
+4: frees a linked list given the head (a pointer to the first node)
+5: frees a linked list given a pointer to the head
+6: deletes (frees) the first node, and establish the second node as first